Come to the San Diego & Arizona Railway

 9 am – 5 pm.
 Rusty the balloon-twisting Clown will twist balloons into the shape of critters and other delightful creations.

-Intermittently throughout the day (AM and PM).
-The popular Trails and Rails trio will perform western and train songs.
+9:45 am – 10:30 am.
+Music by Trails and Rails.
+The popular trio will perform western and train songs on an outdoor platform.
 They are an award-winning musical act that entertains with toe-tapping enthusiasm and audience-pleasing commentary to supplement their songs.

-11 am.
-Groundbreaking Train I ($) departs the Campo Depot, with boarding by 10:45 am.
-Limited space on first class cars (1509, Robert Peary) may be available.
-All passengers will be given a special keepsake item associated with the original September 7, 1907, groundbreaking.
-Train ticket sales information will be posted closer to the date.
+11 am – 12 noon.
+Groundbreaking Train I ($5-28) departs the Campo Depot, with boarding by 10:45 am.
+Limited space on first class car “ATSF 1509.”
+All passengers will be given a special keepsake item associated with the original September 7, 1907 groundbreaking.
+Buy train ride tickets.

-12 noon.
-Lunch catered by Descanso Junction Catering ($).
-There is no other way to buy lunch at the Campo facility, other than snacks in the Gift Shop ($).
-Please feel free to bring your own lunch instead and eat at the picnic tables (limited number) adjacent to the Depot or anywhere else throughout the Campo grounds.
+NOTE: The Gift Shop sells light snacks and drinks ($).
+Please feel free to bring your own lunch and eat at the shaded picnic tables (limited number) adjacent to the Depot or anywhere else throughout the Festival grounds.
 A small playground with swings and a sandbox are in the same area as the picnic tables.
-Lunch ticket sales information will be posted closer to the date.

-1 pm.
+1 – 2 pm.
 GROUNDBREAKING CEREMONY AND REENACTMENT.
-Whether or not you are dressed in the clothing that was typical in 1907 when the original SD&A groundbreaking occurred, gather around to hear a few words from museum leadership, officials representing areas along the SD&A route, and perhaps some others.
+Whether or not you are dressed in the clothing that was typical in 1907 when the original SD&A groundbreaking occurred, gather around to hear a few words by leaders from museums along the route of the SD&A.

-Then, get set for a reenactment of the original 1907 groundbreaking ceremony, including excerpts from speeches given.
-These speeches lauded John D. Spreckels for his accomplishments and expressed expected contributions of the SD&A, once complete, to the economy and other factors which would improve the status of San Diego and Imperial Counties and northern Baja, Mexico.
-The grand finale will be to witness the “first” shovelful of dirt, signifying the beginning of the construction of the San Diego & Arizona Railway.
-The shovel itself will make quite a statement as it will be coated with silver on which a large bow of scarlet ribbon will be placed, just as it was exactly 112 years earlier on September 7, 1907.
+Then, get set for a reenactment of the original 1907 groundbreaking ceremony, including excerpts from speeches and music performances.
+These speeches lauded businessman and financier John D. Spreckels for his accomplishments and expressed expected contributions of the SD&A, once complete, to the economy and other factors which would improve the status of San Diego and Imperial Counties and northern Baja California, Mexico.
+The highlight of the reenactment will be to witness the “first” shovelful of dirt being dug, signifying the beginning of the construction of the San Diego & Arizona Railway.
+The silver-plated shovel adorned with scarlet ribbon will appear just as it was exactly 112 years earlier on September 7, 1907.

-1:15 pm.
-Golden State train ($).
-This train ride is the museum’s regularly scheduled mid-afternoon train and is intended to be available for visitors who desire to ride a train but who either did not know that the Groundbreaking Festival is taking place today or want just a regular train ride without a Groundbreaking handout or other festival benefits.
-Advance reservation/tickets are not available for this train ride.
+1:15 – 2:15 pm.
+Golden State train ($0-25).
+This train ride is the museum’s regularly scheduled mid-afternoon train and is intended to be available for visitors who desire to ride a train but who want just a regular train ride without a Groundbreaking passenger keepsake or other festival benefits.
+Buy train ride tickets.

-2 pm.
+2 pm – 2:30 pm.
 Car shop tour.
-This will be a special behind-the-scenes guided tour inside the building where various railcars and equipment are worked on – restored and repaired – so that the Pacific Southwest Railway Museum Association can continue to offer to the public train rides and a living history demonstration of the heritage of railroading through its large collection of both active and static rolling stock.
+This will be a special behind-the-scenes guided tour inside the building where various railcars and equipment are worked on, restored, and repaired by museum volunteers.
+It is due to the contributions of these volunteers that the Pacific Southwest Railway Museum Association can continue to offer the public train rides and a living history demonstration of the heritage of railroading through its large collection of both active and static rolling stock.

-3 pm.
-Groundbreaking Train II ($) departs the Campo Depot, with boarding by 2:45 pm.
-Limited space on first class cars (1509, Robert Peary) may be available.
+3 – 4 pm.
+Groundbreaking Train II ($5-28) departs the Campo Depot, with boarding by 2:45 pm.
+Limited space on first class car “ATSF 1509.”
 All passengers will be given a special keepsake item associated with the original September 7, 1907, groundbreaking.
-Train ticket sales information will be posted closer to the date.
+Buy train ride tickets

 Vintage railroad equipment on display: steam and diesel locomotives, passenger cars, freight cars, boxcars, cabooses, maintenance-of-way, and more.